-A student who has been advanced to the thesis or dissertation stage is responsible for forming a thesis or dissertation committee.
+A student who is nearing and/or conducting research in preparation for the thesis or dissertation stage is responsible for forming a thesis or dissertation committee.
 Members of the committee must review the student’s research proposal and indicate their approval by signing Form II.
+The committee is official once Form II has been approved by Graduate Student Services.
 The student must keep the committee informed of the scope, plan, and progress of the thesis or dissertation research and manuscript.
 Note the following policies regarding committee composition:

 Committee Size & Potential Members